aliyun/terraform-provider-alicloud/website/docs/r/gpdb_elastic_instance.html.markdown

 * `zone_id` - (Optional, ForceNew) The Zone to launch the ADB PG instance.
 If specified, must be consistent with the zone where the vswitch is located.
 * `vswitch_id` - (Required, ForceNew) The virtual switch ID to launch ADB PG instances in one VPC.
 * `security_ip_list` - (Optional) List of IP addresses allowed to access all databases of an instance.
 The list contains up to 1,000 IP addresses, separated by commas.
 Supported formats include 0.0.0.0/0, 10.23.12.24 (IP), and 10.23.12.24/24 (Classless Inter-Domain Routing (CIDR) mode. /24 represents the length of the prefix in an IP address.
 The range of the prefix length is [1,32]).
+* `tags` - (Optional, Available in v1.158.0+) A mapping of tags to assign to the resource.
+* `encryption_key` - (Optional, ForceNew, Available in v1.158.0+) The ID of the encryption key. **Note:** If the `encryption_type` parameter is set to `CloudDisk`, you must specify this parameter to the encryption key that is in the same region as the disk that is specified by the EncryptionType parameter.
+Otherwise, leave this parameter empty.
+* `encryption_type` - (Optional, ForceNew, Available in v1.158.0+)  The type of the encryption.
+Valid values: `CloudDisk`. **Note:** Disk encryption cannot be disabled after it is enabled.

 ### Timeouts